https://invisible-island.net/ncurses/man/

 RGB

-The capability type determines the values which ncurses sees:
+The capability type determines the values ncurses sees.

 Boolean

-two, divides that sum by three, and assigns the result to red,
+the sum by three, and assigns the result to red, green, and

 If the number of bits needed for the number of colors is not a

-multiple of three, the blue (and green) components lose in
+multiple of three, the blue (and green) color channels lose in

 comparison to red.